dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 <a id="dbt_bootcamp"></a>
 [The Complete dbt (Data Build Tool) Bootcamp:](https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt) ![dbt bootcamp](/images/dbtHeroUdemy.png)

 The boot camp covers the theory and practical application of a data project using snowflake as the data warehouse, and the open source version of dbt.
-What was particularly relevant for a tester are the sections covering [dbt expectations](https://hub.getdbt.com/calogica/dbt_expectations/latest/).
-This post will explain what dbt expectations can do, alongside some practical examples of how it can be applied to a data transformation project.
+What was particularly relevant for a tester are the sections covering testing which include [dbt expectations](https://hub.getdbt.com/calogica/dbt_expectations/latest/).

-## What is dbt-expectations?

-dbt-expectations is an open source python package for dbt based on Great Expectations, and enables integrated tests in data warehouses supported by dbt.

-This allows us to extend the coverage of the dbt core (i.e. the built in tests) using a range of tests within the package.
-The examples below include the built in tests, dbt-expectations tests and custom sql tests (effectively macros).
-These tests are written in the schema.yml file as per this example in [the schema file](https://github.com/dp2020-dev/completeDbtBootcamp/blob/main/models/schema.yml).

-Here is an explanation of what these example tests do, applied to the data transformation example in [this project:](https://github.com/dp2020-dev/completeDbtBootcamp){:target="\_blank"}
+The following section covers examples and explanations of what these 3 types of tests can do, using the boot camp project as [an example:](https://github.com/dp2020-dev/completeDbtBootcamp){:target="\_blank"}

 ### Built-in dbt Tests: